What is May-Thurner Syndrome?

-It may go by many names, but the potential harm caused by this vein disease can be life threatening.
-May-Thurner syndrome is also known as Cockett’s syndrome or iliac vein compression syndrome.
-It primarily attacks a pair of vessels that carry blood in and out of your legs.
+It may go by many names, but the potential harm caused by this vein disease can be life-threatening.
+May-Thurner syndrome is also known as Cockett’s Syndrome or Iliac Vein Compression Syndrome.
+It primarily attacks a pair of vessels that carry blood in and out of the legs.

-The condition places pressure on one of the veins, cutting down on the blood flow.
+The condition places pressure on one of the veins, decreasing the blood flow.
 The resulting slow blood flow makes you more likely to suffer from a deep vein thrombosis (DVT) in your left leg.

 A Problem With the Blood Vessel

 The arteries are responsible for moving blood away from your heart, and the veins return it.
 In some spots in the body, your arteries and veins will cross paths.
-This is typically not a situation that causes any concern.
-That is unless you have suffer from May-Thurner syndrome.
+This is typically not a situation that causes problems.
+That is unless you suffer from May-Thurner syndrome.

 Swollen Right Iliac Artery

 May-Thurner syndrome is characterized by a swollen right iliac artery.
 The right iliac artery and the left iliac vein cross in your pelvis.
 The right iliac artery transports the oxygen-rich blood to your right leg and the left iliac vein carries the blood back out of your left leg toward your heart.